UnexomWid/eryn/README.md

 > Note: you have to change the syntax in all files.
 >
 > Also: change the syntax wisely.
-Otherwise, you might run into some problems.
-See the wiki for more information.
+Otherwise, you might run into some problems (see [here](https://github.com/UnexomWid/eryn/wiki/Options#remarks)).

 # Documentation